abc-research/challenge2022/_pages/faq.md

 As per the submission form, you are required to specify training performance in terms of Precision, Recall, F1 score and Accuracy.

 **Where can we submit the result?**
 Check the link to the submission form below.
-Don't forget to use the file format uploaded in the IEEE dapaport (filename Test Submission.zip) when uploading your results.
+Don't forget to use the file format uploaded in the IEEE dataport (filename Test Submission.zip) when uploading your results.

 ## Result Submission